MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/storage-firmware-update-driver.md

 ## Existing storage firmware update (SFU) issues

+There are several issues with existing storage firmware update methods:

-- Current storage device updates do not utilize WWindows Update (WU) for driver distribution or telemetry
+- Current storage device updates do not utilize Windows Update (WU) for driver distribution or telemetry

 - Storage device vendors must provide a utility for storage firmware updates